 Biochemistry is a branch of science that deals with the chemical structural elements of living cells and the reactions and events they undergo throughout life.

-Biochemistry is a science that examines the chemical substances in the structure of humans, animals, plants and microorganisms and the chemical processes that go on throughout the lives of living things.
+Biochemistry is a science that examines the chemical substances in the structures of humans, animals, plants, and microorganisms and the chemical processes that go on throughout the lives of living things.

 It is possible to basically divide the science of biochemistry into two.